Rxgi/Rock-Paper-Scissors.py/README.md

 # Rock-Paper-Scissors.py
-A simple Terminal game of RPS
+A simple Terminal game of RPS in Python